rebecavalverde/help-docs/docs/en/edu/canvas/embed.md

 *You will need a Flat for Education account to use this feature, [check out the introduction](/help/en/education/canvas-lms/).*

-[Once your Canvas course is configured to use Flat](/help/en/education/canvas-lms/setup-configuration.html), you can easily embed rich music notation on your pages, assignments content, and more.
+[Once your Canvas course is configured to use Flat](/help/en/education/canvas-lms/setup-configuration.html), you can easily embed rich music notation on your pages, assignments content, quizzes, and more.
 Every time you have a rich editor to create or edit content, you will see a Flat button available to embed or link your Flat score in your content:

 ![Canvas rich editor](/help/assets/img/edu/canvas-rich-editor.png)